 In addition to the monetary award, Regents Scholars receive:

-- Guaranteed housing in the university residence halls for the first year, guaranteed housing in either the university residence halls or apartments for subsequent years, and priority consideration for preferred building and room type for the duration of the Regents Scholarship.
+- Priority consideration for housing in the university residence halls for the first year, priority consideration for either the university residence halls or apartments for subsequent years, and priority consideration for preferred building and room type for the duration of the Regents Scholarship.
 (Housing application deadlines and class level eligibility must be met.)